North Hills blog (complete)

 and then you go up the path above the river to turn onto the Forth & Clyde canal - developed from 1768 and fully opened in 1790.

 You then cross The Kelvin aqueduct.
 This was built between 1787 and 1790 as part of the section of the Forth & Clyde Canal from Maryhill to Bowling designed by Robert Whitworth to complete sea-to-sea navigation.
 It takes the canal over the river Kelvin.
-This aqueduct was the largest canal aqueduct in Europe when it was opened.
+When it opened, the aqueduct was the largest canal aqueduct in Europe.

-Robert Whitworth also designed the flight of five locks, This flight of locks and the aqueduct were the largest and most expensive works on the whole canal.
+Robert Whitworth also designed the flight of five locks, The locks and the aqueduct were the largest and most expensive works on the whole canal.
 The canal was reopened to navigation in 2001 as part of the Millennium Link project.

-Kelvin Dock – the basin just off the Canal at the 5 rise, amongst other things built landing craft for DDayopened in 1790, closed 1962used both for shipbuilding and for repairing.
-The settlement of Maryhill was originally known as Kelvin Dock after this facility (photo taken in 1967):
+Kelvin Dock – the basin just off the Canal at the 5 rise, amongst other things built landing craft for DDay. opened in 1790, closed 1962.
+It was used both for shipbuilding and for repairing.
+The settlement of Maryhill was also originally known as Kelvin Dock (photo taken in 1967):

 On Lochburn Road were the Kelvindale Chemical Works.